 WHY YOU SHOULD CHOOSE CHEROKEE RAFTING.

-We’re celebrating 38 years on the Ocoee River as one of the top preferred and most respected white water rafting companies in the country.
+Cherokee Rafting was founded in 1978 on the Ocoee River and has grown into one of the top preferred and most respected white water rafting companies in the country.
 Our competitive edge lies in a passion for safety, superior customer service and building long-standing relationships with satisfied guests.
 We have one of the best groups of hand-selected river guides who share our same passion for the love of our sport and the Ocoee River.
 They’re friendly, funny, and well-trained professionals who’ll help you at every step of the way.
 An exciting, wholesome, action-packed white water adventure is waiting for you at Cherokee Rafting.
-Come see us!
+Come experience the exhilarating rush and see what the Ocoee River is all about!

 Awarded TripAdvisor's Certificate of Excellence for the past 5 years!
 Selected by National Geographic as an official destination for Geo-tourism.
 If there's any question which rafting company to use for your Ocoee River white water adventure, you've found the right place.
 Grab a paddle, snap your buckles, let's go!
 Click the logos to see what they say about Cherokee Rafting!